joekarasek/epicodus-php-shoes/readme.md

 ## Known Bugs

-_This application is not fully designed and may have unknown bugs._
+_This application is not fully tested and may have unknown bugs._

-_Currently, instants of Contact are assigned a random 6 digit ID.
-There is a tiny chance that multiple contacts may share an ID, deleting one of those contacts will cause the first (in order of creation) contact with that ID to be deleted._

 ## Support and contact details